PsychoCod3r/libdfloat/README.md

 arithmetic operations are performed in roughly the same way arithmetic is done on floating point numbers in the IEEE-754 standard, except that everything is in decimal format.

+To compile:
+Place dfloat.c and dfloat.h in the same directory as your project Create linkable object file: gcc -c dfloat.c
+#include "dfloat.h" in any C files that use libdfloat
+Make linkable object files from your own project files Run the following command: gcc -o project_name *.o

+Be sure to credit me and include the Michael Warren FSL with any project that uses libdfloat.
+See the license for details.

+I will be adding a Makefile in the future to automate this whole process, and hopefully I can find a way to make libdfloat into a shared object file on all major platforms.